goodCycle/AI-Dance-Coach/README.md

 # AI Dance Coach
 CS470 (Introduction to Artificial Intelligence) term project

 This is a prototype for the AI Dance Coach.
+The backend of the application takes in a video of a move being performed